 - Depending on the geographical location, elderberry plants vary in color, size, and composition of nutrients.

 - It can be found in practically every inhabitable continent, but has a dominant variety depending on the place.

 - Cold and Flu buster: Elderberries contains anthocyanins, which are effective immune system boosters.
 It also is anti-inflammatory and helps with sinus problems.
-As a whole, it covers nearly all cold and flu symptoms.

 - Diuretic: Elderberries help flush out the system.

 - For Healthy, Glowing Skin: Elderberries are rich in bioflavonoids, antioxidants, and vitamin A - a spectacular combination for healthy skin.

 - Allergy reducer: Courtesy of elderberry’s anti inflammatory properties, it does double duty boosting your immune system and calming inflammation.